MariusWilsch/prellus_youtube_marius/frontend/memory-bank/progress.md

 ## Current Status

-The project has progressed from the **initial migration planning phase** to the **scaffolding implementation phase**.
-We have successfully set up the new project structure with Vite, React 18, Tailwind CSS v3, and shadcn/ui components.
-We are now ready to begin migrating the actual functionality from the existing codebase.
+The project has progressed from the **data hooks implementation phase** to the **routing implementation phase**.
+We have successfully set up the new project structure with Vite, React 18, Tailwind CSS v3, and shadcn/ui components, migrated the core services to the new architecture, implemented the shared data hooks with React Query, and now completed the routing implementation.
+We are now ready to implement the feature-specific management hooks and components.

 ### Project Setup Status